-Investing in our businesses; paying down debt; commitment to shareholders via the quarterly dividend payment
+Investing in our businesses; paying down debt; and commitment to our shareholders via quarterly dividend payment (subject to performance, business outlook, and working capital/cap ex needs)

 - a) Fund working capital requirements for organic growth in our businesses, which could include accelerating payments to suppliers in exchange for meaningful cash discounts.
 Growing internally with adequate margins offers the highest returns on capital with the least risk. - b) Fund capital expenditures for our businesses, both for maintenance and expansion projects as needed.
-Capital expenditure requirements for our upholstery fabrics business will generally be minimal as the business model is not capital intensive. - c) Pay down debt as required. - d) Pay quarterly dividend (rate increased five percent, or \$0.46 annually, as approved December 2021), with intent to gradually increase each year based on performance and business outlook.
+Capital expenditure requirements for our upholstery fabrics business will generally be minimal as the business model is not capital intensive. - c) Pay down debt as required. - d) Pay quarterly dividend, with intent to gradually increase each year based on performance and business outlook. - To preserve liquidity and support future growth opportunities, the company suspended the quarterly cash dividend on its common stock in June 2022.